Annual Accounts and Governance Statement

 In accordance with the Local Audit and Accountability Act 2014, the Council has been classified as a ‘smaller authority’, in relation to its statutory accounting and audit arrangements, as its gross income and gross expenditure does not exceed £6.5 million.

 A smaller authority is referred to as a ‘Category 2 Authority’ in the Accounts and Audit Regulations 2015.
-The Accounts and Audit Regulations can be viewed via this link.
+Download a copy of the Accounts and Audit Regulations..

 The Accounts and Audit Regulations 2015 set out a number of important statutory provisions regarding the financial management of local authorities including the specific requirements for the production, approval, audit and publication of annual accounts and governance statements.

 Status as a smaller relevant body means that the Council, along with all other town and parish councils, is subject to different accounting and audit requirements to larger bodies such as principal councils.

 The Town Council is required to prepare a statement of accounts and annual governance statement every year, via an Annual Governance and Accountability Return (AGAR).
 Smaller bodies are also subject to the limited assurance audit regime.

 The Annual Governance and Accountability Return must be prepared in accordance with ‘proper practices’.